-It was a bit less than two decades ago that “shock waves” were introduced into veterinary medicine as a treatment for orthopedic injuries.
-By application of a simple non-invasive probe, horses could be treated for a variety of injuries and conditions causing lameness, including, but not necessarily limited to, arthritis, back pain, tendon injuries, skin wounds, and navicular syndrome (and, presumably, indigestion and bad hair coats, too).
+It was a bit more than two decades ago that “shock waves” were introduced into veterinary medicine as a treatment for orthopedic injuries (mostly).
+Using a simple non-invasive probe, horses could be treated for a variety of injuries and conditions causing lameness, including, but not necessarily limited to, arthritis, back pain, tendon injuries, skin wounds, and navicular syndrome (and, presumably, indigestion and bad hair coats, too).
+It was simple!
 It was amazing!
 It was wonderful!
 It sounded almost too good to be true!

 It’s looking like it was (too good to be true).

 ETYMOLOGICAL ASIDE (I can’t help myself).
 The Oxford English Dictionary finds the phrase “too good to be true,” all the way back in 1580.
 More recently, people have said, “If it sounds too good to be true, it probably is.”
-Finding out where the rest of the phrase comes from is more problematic.
+Finding out where the rest of the phrase comes seems to be more problematic, but this sort of challenge is the sort of thing on which etymologists build careers.
 Anyway, you know what I mean, and, if you don’t, you should.

-Anyway, the late 1990’s and the early 2000’s was just chock full of wonderful glowing testimonials about using shockwave for just about everything.
+The late 1990’s and the early 2000’s was just chock full of wonderful glowing testimonials about using shockwave for just about everything.
+And you should have seen the floor space rented at veterinary conventions.
 The units sent pulsed and energetic “shockwave” into the tissues that…. well, no one was really exactly sure what it did, but whatever it was, it was sure supposed to be good.
 Veterinarians rushed to buy the units – horse owners rushed (and paid for) to have them applied.
 The horses, of course, didn’t say anything – come to think of it, that’s one of the beauties of horses, actually.
-And, with very little good evidence that the therapy did anything, yet another “promising” intervention was introduced to the horse world (and, it’s still used, to be sure).
+Thus, with very little good evidence that the therapy did anything, yet another “promising” intervention was introduced to the horse world (and, it’s still used, to be sure).

-One of the problems with these sorts of devices is that they get thrown out there for everyone to try well in advance of the evidence that they actually do anything.
-This isn’t just a problem with shockwave, by the way, it’s a problem with stem cells, and magnets, and lasers, and any number of “promising” therapies that I’ve seen come and go over the past nearly (gasp) three decades.
-But because they’re new, because they’re different, and because they can be tried on conditions for which there is no satisfactory or sure cure, and because there is no strict premarket testing required, they hit the market, and away people go!
+One of the problems with many treatments and devices in the horse world is that they get thrown out there for everyone to try well in advance of the evidence that they actually do anything.
+This isn’t just a problem with shockwave, by the way, it’s a problem with stem cells, and magnets, and lasers, and any number of “promising” therapies that I’ve seen come and go over the past (gasp) three decades or so.
+My three decades is something of a drop in the bucket for some therapies, for example, I ran across an old book at the UCLA medical school library from the late 1700’s touting the miracles of magnets.
+But when a therapy is new, when it’s different, when it’s “cutting edge,” when it can be tried on conditions for which there is no quick, satisfactory, or sure cure, and when there is no strict premarket testing required, it hits the market, and away people go!

 In June, 2011, research in the journal Veterinary Surgery concluded that “Shockwave” Therapy (Extracorporeal Shock Wave Therapy, or ESWT) does nothing for experimentally induced injuries to the “check ligament” of the horse’s forelimb.
 The significant clinical results?
 Zip.
 Nada.
 Bupkis.